 Why was a Special Variation considered?

-The application is the result of the impacts of rising inflation on construction and materials and day-to-day Council operations, loss of income from the pandemic and massive cost shifting from other tiers of government threatening Council’s long-term financial sustainability.
+The application was the result of the impacts of rising inflation on construction and materials and day-to-day Council operations, loss of income from the pandemic and massive cost shifting from other tiers of government threatening Council’s long-term financial sustainability.

-If approved, what will the additional funds be used for?
+How will the additional funds be used?

 What has Council done to cut costs?